polylith/django-project-template/README.md

 ## Steps to do manually afterwards

+- Add a repository for the new project on github (https://github.com/organizations/polylith/repositories/new)
 - Add service to deployment repository (https://github.com/polylith/deployment)
 - Create CI Job (https://ci.entwicklerheld.de)
 - Create a sentry project (https://sentry.io/entwicklerheld-plattform/events/getting-started/python-django/) and copy the sentry dsn over to django project/settings.py